Monday 12 August, 2019.Here are some of my favourite everyday essential oil recipes…

 I spend a lot of time in the sun and the outdoors.

-My favourite after a day’s tanning is a warm bath with about a tablespoon of the following blend:
+My favorite after a day’s tanning is a warm bath with about a tablespoon of the following blend:

 8 drops lavender,